 Classification: Single Malt Whisky

 Where to Purchase: The Whisky Exchange

-The story behind Port Ellen is complex and fascinating, details captured in the flavor of the distillery’s increasingly rare bottles of whisky.
-Closed in 1983 due to a downturn in the whisky market, the distillery’s limited edition releases are now some of the most sought after bottles in the world, making me question how I managed to obtain one and wonder if my developing whisky palette was undeserving of such a treat.
+The story behind Port Ellen is complex and fascinating, details captured in the flavor of the distillery’s increasingly rare bottles of whiskey.
+Closed in 1983 due to a downturn in the whiskey market, the distillery’s limited edition releases are now some of the most sought-after bottles in the world, making me question how I managed to obtain one and wonder if my developing whiskey palette was undeserving of such a treat.

 Since acquiring the bottle, I’ve learned that Port Ellen probably won’t be around much longer, making my bottle even more exceptional.

-Though I’m still a relative newbie to the whisky stage, Port Ellen’s 29 year old is the best thing I’ve ever tasted.
+Though I’m still a relative newbie to the whiskey stage, Port Ellen’s 29-year-old is the best thing I’ve ever tasted.
 It’ll be hard to avoid drinking it to the last drop.

 Show Comments (1)